 The above is, of course, a ludicrous slur on the game; GMs are encouraged to kill characters, period.
 (The rulebook's advice on what to do with PCs is, and I quote, "Kill the bastards".)
 That's why, unlike in other games, they come in convenient identical six-packs, it reduces the amount of time spent rolling up replacements.

-Some of the more complex strategies involve using one's (secret) knowledge of the rules to either manipulate an enemy into break a rule or to make them look like they've read the rules.
+Some of the more complex strategies involve using one's (secret) knowledge of the rules to either manipulate an enemy into breaking a rule or make them look like they've read the rules.
 The rulebook encourages this, as "reading the rules and lying about it" is perfectly in the spirit of the game.

 There's a saying among players of Star Fleet Battles: "Legal Officer, report to the bridge!"
 The fact that the rulebook is the size of the Manhattan phone directory doesn't help.